lpeterse/haskell-mqtt/README.md

 A pure Haskell MQTT client and server implementation
 ====================================================

-# Project goal
+## Project goal

-This project aims to supply a rock solid MQTT implementation suitable for production use.
+This project aims to supply a rock-solid MQTT implementation suitable for production use.

 The planned features are:

   - A client implementation with integrated broker which allows one client to be used by several threads/consumers simultaneously.
   - A server implementation capable of handing and serving several thousands of connections.
   - TLS and WebSocket connections.
   - An interface for pluggable authentication and authorization.
   - High test and benchmark coverage.

-# Project state
+## Project state

 This is a work in progress.
-A first release is planned for the end of 2016.
+A first useful release is planned for the end of 2016.

 The following has already been implemented: